This page gives an overview of the Prisma internals and how it works "under the hood".

 As an example, Prisma Client connects to the query engine in order to read and write data in a database:

-By default, all binaries are automatically downloaded into the
+By default, all engine files are automatically downloaded into the

 node_modules/@prisma/engines folder when you install or update

 prisma, the Prisma CLI package.
-(The query engine is also copied to the generated Prisma Client when you generate.)
-You might want to use a custom binary file if:
+The query engine is also copied to the generated Prisma Client when you call

-- Automated download of binaries is not possible.
+- Automated download of engine files is not possible.

-- You have created your own engine binary (for testing, or for an OS that is not officially supported).
+- You have created your own engine library or binary for testing purposes, or for an OS that is not officially supported.

 Use the following environment variables to specify custom locations for your binaries:

 You can define environment variables globally on your machine or in the